gearbox-solutions/eloquent-filemaker/README.md

 ## What's new in 2.0
 * Added support for Laravel 11
+* Empty fields in FileMaker are returned as null instead of an empty string
 * FileMaker Sessions only last for the duration of a single request to Laravel instead of being reused for 15 minutes - Cache is no longer required
 * Improvements to whereNot logic and implementation to make it behave more closely to what it should be